 This area of Data Memory is where registers, necessary for the correct operation of the microcontroller, are stored.
-It is divided into two banks, Bank 0 and Bank1.
 Most of the registers are both readable and writeable but some are protected and are readable only, the details of which are located under the relevant Special Function Register section.
 Note that for locations that are unused, any read instruction to these addresses will return the value "00H".